jhohlfeld/peoplepool/README.md

 This is a simple sandbox project.
 Inspired by the [meteor project][6] and the [trello stack][7], it is meant to test a certain type of architecture (mobile-first, single-page, data-on-the-wire) for web applications.

 It's done using [require.js][0] along with [backbone.js][1] together with a set of plugins.
-Once finished, it will be a proof of technology, providing experience - and eventually documentation - for a wholesale technology stack, containint
+Once finished, it will be a proof of technology, providing experience - and eventually documentation - for a wholesale technology stack, containing

  * [grunt][3]
  * [bower][4]